gabrielcsapo/deploy.sh/README.md

 - `npm install node-distribute -g`
 - `node-distribute start` // server will now be running

+> if you want to run this on port 80 use iptables to do the routing

+- `sudo iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 1337`

 ## Configuration

 > how to configure node-distribute